RZEdward/RZEdward.github.io/_pages/portfolio.md

 In my most recent project I constructed a convolutional neural network (CNN) using Keras from TensorFlow and applied it to a dataset of first generation pokemon (downloaded from [Kaggle](https://www.kaggle.com/datasets/lantian773030/pokemonclassification/data)), with the aim of producing an accurate image recognition algorithm and correctly classifying pokemon when tested on unseen data.

 Following some intensive efforts in preprocessing, hidden layer selections, and hyperparameter optimization, the model returns a training accuracy of 95% after 20 epochs, having resized images to 256x256.
 However, the testing accuracy was considerably lower, and so I will soon introduce anti-overfitting techniques into the algorithm in order to enhance generalisation to unseen data.
+The images below will be tweaked and updated to appear more professional once I complete the project report...

 <div style="display: flex;">
   <img src="/images/Lickitung.png" alt="Image 2" style="width: 35%; border: 2px solid white; margin-right: 2px;">